 Presently, governments are not expected to have systems in place to monitor the physical cross-border shipment of diamonds using a declaration/disclosure process.
 The FATF can include diamonds in the same way as cash/currency are.

 The FATF does not describe a special stone dealer (which includes a diamond dealer).
 As a result, international laws and interpretations of diamond dealers vary.
-Pawnshops and stores are not often regarded as diamond traders and thus are not subject to national anti-money laundering and counter-terrorist financing laws and enforcement.
+Pawnshops and stores are not often regarded as diamond traders and thus are not subject to national AML/CFT laws and enforcement.
 A definition of a precious stone dealer should be considered to reduce the chance of ML/TF.

 Trade-Based Money Laundering (TBML)